sysadm/one-million/README.md

 Generally I don't like to reinvent the wheel, so I try to use more interesting and well tested solution which was created by someone else.

-## First solution - using numbers_and_words gem, with localization, really flexible.
+## First solution - using numbers_and_words gem, with localization, really flexible, but extremely slow.

 ## Second one-string-solution - using humanize gem, fastest but less flexible.

 ## Third one-string-solution - using to_words gem.

+## Fourth solution, mine.
+Strange but most effective.
+Strange 'cause I don't invest too much time.
+Probably it can be done better.

 # Algorithms